 - Friends and Family.
 You can always seek out loans or equity from friends or family.
 This can be a risky gamble.
 Businesses fail all the time.
 If you lose a loved one’s investment, it can create a rift in your relationship.

 - Self-Funding.
 Many entrepreneurs use personal debt or savings to fund their business endeavors themselves.
 If you have valuable assets, you can always sell them to create funds for your business.

 - Angel Investors.
 These people are typically affluent individuals; they may have an emotional interest in giving back.
 To help spread the risk, angel investors are increasingly forming investment groups.
 Angels typically provide one round of funding at the early or seed stage of a business.
 Angel backing usually requires some networking.
 The best way to find angels is to search online in your area or talk to your chamber of commerce.
 Max Levchin is an example of an active angel investor.
 He is one of the co-founders of PayPal, and typically invests in tech companies.

 - Venture Capitalists.
 These firms usually have significant money to invest in startups.
 They occasionally invest in the early stages of a new business, but tend to provide funding later in the game.
 They want to see a strong track record and rarely fund new entrepreneurs.
 Because they’re willing to make large investments and provide several rounds of funding, they demand a significant share of the company; many times a controlling interest.
-Check out Chris Sacca LinkedIn for a better feel for venture capitalists.
-Sacca founded the VC firm Lowercase Capital.
-His firm provides capital and advisory services to startup businesses and late-stage companies.
-Advisory services are an advantage of VC funding.

 - Partners.
 You can choose to take on a partner to help fund the business.
 Not all partners are active members of the business.
 They may wish to be a strategic partner or become an employee of the business.